danhealy/danhealy-lifx/README.md

 # danhealy-lifx

 This is the script I use to control my LIFX lights at home.
+Use this as an example or a starting point for designing your own custom script.

 It uses the [lightsd daemon](https://github.com/lopter/lightsd) running locally on my Macbook to communicate with the 6 LIFX Color 1000 lights I have.